Do changing markets scare you? Do you worry that if the market goes down… that your sales will go down with it?

 Here’s the thing: When markets change, clients don’t need you less – they need you more!
 So it’s on you to do more to reach out to them.

-In this video series I’ll share 8 secrets to growing your business in any market.
-I know these 8 Ways to Thrive work – because they’ve worked for our real estate team.
+In this video series I’ll share 8 Ways to Thrive in any real estate market.
+I know these 8 secrets work – because they’ve worked for our real estate team year after year.

 In 2020 the coronavirus hit, and we saw a shutdown the likes of which the world has never seen before.
 I remember that weekend in the DC area in March – restaurants were closed.
 We couldn’t go outside.
 And I thought, what’re we gonna do with our 80-person real estate team?